 Close the left navigation

 NIEHS has developed and sustained a strong base of children’s environmental health (CEH) research projects for more than 20 years.
-A new program, the NIEHS Collaborative Centers in Children’s Environmental Health Research and Translation, builds upon that foundation and aims to establish a national network of centers to develop strategies to translate key CEH research findings to relevant stakeholders.
+The NIEHS Collaborative Centers in Children’s Environmental Health Research and Translation (CEHRT) program builds upon that foundation by establishing a national network of centers committed to translating key CEH research findings to relevant partners.

-Currently, there are six centers across the country.
-These centers utilize research findings to create new tools, approaches, and interventions that can be used or adapted by stakeholders to improve children’s health in communities with increased exposure to environmental hazards.
-Additionally, they provide mentorship opportunities to build a pathway of new investigators in CEH with an emphasis on translation of research into practical tools and risk-management strategies.
+There are seven centers across the country.
+Six centers utilize research findings to create new tools, approaches, and interventions that can be used or adapted by partners to improve children’s health in communities with disproportionate exposure to environmental hazards.
+These centers also support pilot projects and mentorship opportunities to advance CEH research translation.
+A seventh center coordinates, promotes, and evaluates activities across the network.
+The current funding period is 2021-2026.

 About the CEHRT Network